awmckinley/config/modules/doc.mgmt/README.md

-# Document Management
+# Document Management and Organization

-Software to help users organize, store, and manage documents efficiently.
+Professional document management and organization software for collecting, organizing, editing, and annotating documents.